mike-solomon/mike-solomon.github.io/_posts/2021-03-15-japanese-verbs.md

 ## Concluding Thoughts

 Finding a place that made this click for me was hard - but I'm glad I persevered and kept looking around for something that fit me.
-Hopefully this post could help you or help guide you to something that works for you!
+Hopefully this post helped you or will help guide you to something that works for you!

+If you already knew about the verb groups - where did you learn about them from?
+Any recommendations for others?

 Thanks for reading ^.^

 ## References